KenKbs/Bachelorthesis/README.md

 ## Requirements
 For all code, Python version 3.11.8 has been used.
 As no docker or other virtualisation method was utilized, the conda environment is provided.
-- the [environment.yml](environment.yml) file can be used to set up the conda environment
-    - clone the repository and create the conda environment:
+- the [environment.yml](environment.yml) file can be used to set up the conda environment. clone the repository and create the conda environment:

               conda env create --name envname --file environment.yml
 - the [package_conda.txt](package_conda.txt) lists all modules used.
 The package graphviz is optional, as there are generally problems with the installation.